RX 100 (film)

-RX 100 is a 2018 Indian Telugu-language romantic action drama film written and directed by Ajay Bhupathi.
-The film stars Kartikeya Gummakonda and Payal Rajput with Rao Ramesh and Ramki playing the supporting roles.
+RX 100 is a 2018 Indian Telugu-language romantic action thriller film written and directed by Ajay Bhupathi.
+The film stars Kartikeya and Payal Rajput with Rao Ramesh and Ramki playing supporting roles.
+The film released on 12 July 2018.

 In 2020, Ajay Bhupathi confirmed the sequel of the film.

 Plot

-Siva is a well-behaved man in Atreyapuram, Andhra Pradesh, who meets Indu, the daughter of a local politician Viswanatham and they fall for each other.
-One day, Indu tells Siva that her father is planning to get her married to the guy named Mahesh and she tells him that they should not meet until she convinces her father.
+Siva is a well-behaved man in Atreyapuram, Andhra Pradesh, who meets Indu, the daughter of a local politician Viswanatham, and they fall for each other.
+One day, Indu tells Siva that her father is planning to get her married to a man named Mahesh, and she tells him that they should not meet until she convinces her father.

-Fearing that Vishwanatham wouldn't accept their love, Siva asks Daddy to convince Vishwanatham to get them married.
-On the way to Viswanatham's house, Daddy meets with an accident and has been admitted in the hospital.
-Viswanatham disapproves of their love and gets Indu married to Mahesh against her wishes and sends her to US.
-Siva is also thrashed by Vishwanatham's goons when he tried to stop Indu's wedding.
-Enraged about losing Indu, Siva develops aggressiveness and starts destroying Vishwanatham's business.
-Siva learns that Indu has returned from US and creates a ruckus twice in front of her house.
+Fearing that Vishwanatham would not accept their love, Siva asks Daddy to convince Vishwanatham to get them married.
+On the way to Viswanatham's house, Daddy meets with an accident and is admitted in the hospital.
+Viswanatham disapproves of their love and gets Indu married to Mahesh and sends her to the USA.
+Siva is thrashed by Vishwanatham's goons when he tries to stop Indu's wedding.
+Enraged about losing Indu, Siva becomes an aggressive, sadistic man.
+Two years later, he beats Viswanatham's men and burns his properties as revenge.
+After a while, Siva learns that Indu has returned from US and creates a ruckus twice in front of her house.

 Daddy tells Siva's friend that when he had gone to Vishwanatham's house, he had overheard the conversation between him and Indu.
-To his and Vishwanatham's shock, Indu confesses that she was in love with Mahesh.
-Vishwanatham accepts Indu's love thinking that Mahesh would be better than Siva.
+To his and Vishwanatham's shock, Indu confesses that she was in love with Mahesh and he realises she used Shiva for her sexual desires.
+Vishwanatham accepts Indu's love, thinking that Mahesh would be better suited than Siva.
 After Daddy leaves the place, he met with an accident.
-It is revealed that Indu is a very self-absorbed woman who uses people for her needs and is predatory in her actions.
-Even though Vishwanatham knows the truth about Indu and chastises her for it, he still continues to harm Siva for her own good.
-Vishwanatham sends his men to warn Siva not to see Indu until she and her husband Mahesh leave for US, but Indu bribes them to kill Siva.
+It is revealed that Indu is a heartless, cruel, self-absorbed woman who uses people for her needs and is predatory in her actions.
+Even though Vishwanatham knows the truth about Indu and chastises her for it, he still continues to injure Siva for her sake.
+Vishwanatham sends his men to warn Siva not to see Indu until she and her husband Mahesh leave for USA, but Indu bribes them to kill Siva.

-One of Viswanatham's men stabs and reveals about Indu to Siva, who confronts Indu and curses her that her life is on his mercy and she is going to live with guilt forever.
-After this, Siva dies leaving Daddy devastated.
+One of Viswanatham's men stabs and reveals the truth about Indu to Siva which leaves him devastated and heartbroken.
+He confronts Indu at her home severely wounded and curses her that her life is on his mercy and she is going to live with guilt forever.
+After this, Siva dies, leaving Daddy and Viswanatham devastated.